Designations Congruent with Things: A Correspondence In Two Parts

 Letter to Mako.

 Dear Mako, how are you?
 Did you know that Hermann and I are living in Oakland now?
 We’ve been avoiding the media circus pretty effectively.
 San Fran is cool in that way—people are chill about the whole celebrity thing.
 We’ve been hanging out, doing a little science.
 Hermann just got hired by UC Berkeley.
 I’m shopping around at the moment, career-wise.
 Weighing my options.
-I’m not sure what I’m going to do now that the world-saving gig is done.
+I’m not sure what I’ll do now that the world-saving gig is done.
 Maybe neuroscience?
 That seems to be where things are happening these days.
 I’ve spent this past week updating Hermann’s wardrobe for him, because good lord, he needed it.

 How are you?
 Is that Becket guy still hanging around?
 What are you up to?
 Kicking ass and taking names, I bet.